How I Stopped Worrying and Learned to Love Eberron

 This human dragonmarked house uses the Mark of Handling to facilitate the breeding and training of mundane and magical creatures.
 Its work is broken into two major guilds: the members of Balinor’s Blessed hunt, trap, and return wild and magical specimens, while the Handlers guild practices the house’s special brand of husbandry and animal training.

-In the Reaches, the House holds court in the new nation’s largest town, Varna.
+Vadalis marks were found in the [[Eldeen Reaches] and the House holds court in the new nation’s largest town, Varna, at the mouth of the Wyvern River, the new border between the Reaches and Aundair.
 With 8,000 permanent residents, this trade town sees over a thousand visitors come and go every week.
 The Vadalis enclave is inarguably the center of town, next to the Hunter’s Grove, a massive temple to Balinor.
-But every other house has a small enclave here, and the Reaches’ economic success relies heavily on the deals made here.
+But every other house has a small enclave here, and the Reaches’ economic success is tied the deals made here.